Bill to ban conversion therapy passes second reading

 Act had voted in favour of the bill at first reading, but voiced strong criticism, in particular concerns it could lead to parents being prosecuted.

-The Government says the section of the bill which defines a conversion practice, would exclude a conversation between parent and child.
+The Government says the section of the bill which defines a conversion practice would exclude a conversation between parent and child.

 Justice spokeswoman Nicole McKee said Act's 10 MPs remained concerned about this issue, but would back the bill in its second reading.